 Up to four weeks of leave under this policy may be taken within a rolling 12-month period.
 This limitation also applies when the leave is used for a combination of qualifying events and when more than a single qualifying event occurs within the 12-month period.
 Additional leave may be available through other benefits or policies, such as paid sick time and vacation and unpaid FMLA leave.

 Where leave under this policy also qualifies for leave under the FMLA, both leaves will run concurrently.
-Employees with Medical School prime appointments are limited to a total of eight weeks (two leaves) under this policy within a five-year period, not to exceed four weeks per rolling12-month period.
+Employees whose primary position is at the Medical School are limited to a total of eight weeks (two leaves) under this policy within a five-year period, not to exceed four weeks per rolling 12-month period.

 REQUESTING A LEAVE/CLAIM